 The methodology for chemical assessment is reflected in the transposition of the EQS Directive (Royal Decree 60/2011), as well as in the RPH (Annex IV) and IPH (Chapter 5.1.2.2).
+Nonetheless, some RBMPs do not detail the methodology for the establishment of the set values (e.g. ES124).

-9.2 Substances causing exceedances
+Substances causing exceedances